-If your BMW was made after 1982, you should get an import brake job that will replace all pads and rotors as soon as the indicator light goes off on your BMW brakes.
-It sounds expensive, but there is benefits to this approach in the long run.
+If your BMW was made after 1982, you should get an import brake job that will replace all pads and rotors as soon as the indicator light goes off on your dashboard for your BMW brakes.
+It sounds expensive, but there are benefits in the long run to this proactive approach.

-The brake light sensor comes on when one of the two sensors in your BMW braking system has been activated.
-The light for the BMW scheduled maintenance for your brakes will come on when the pad wears down enough to set off the sensor in the pad.
+The brake light sensor comes on when one of the sensors in your BMW braking system has been activated.
+The light for the BMW scheduled maintenance for your brakes will come on when the pad wears down enough to set off the sensor in that pad.
 There is no sensor in the rotor.
-The rotors have a specified minimum thickness in order to properly dissipate the heat, provide great braking performance, prevent warping in the rotor.
-Most often, the rotor will be below this thickness and have to be replaced for you to have the best braking power possible.
+The rotors have a specified minimum thickness in order to properly dissipate the heat, provide great braking performance, and prevent warping in the rotor.
+If the rotor is below this thickness, it will have to be replaced by your BMW mechanic for you to have the best braking power possible.

-The more weight you have near the wheels, the more it can vastly affect performance.
+The more weight you have near the wheels, the more it can affect your car’s agility and performance.
 Brake rotors are heavy by their nature;they have to be sturdy to make sure that you stop.
-Because a BMW’s performance is so important, BMW uses a thinner rotor for better performance, and you can definitely feel it when on a tight curve.
-The rub is you can usually only use these thinner brake rotors with one set of pads.
-But this is the cost of having a high performance machine.
+Because a BMW’s performance is so important, BMW uses a thinner rotor, and you can definitely feel that difference when on a tight curve.
+The only negative is that you can usually only use these thinner brake rotors with one set of pads.
+But this is one of the worthwhile costs of having a high performance machine.

-Don’t hold it against the mechanic that he’s charging you for new rotors.
-And don’t feel that it was your mistake for you putting off the brakes too long that it’s going to cost you in rotors.
+Don’t hold it against your BMW mechanic that he has to charge you for new rotors.
+And don’t feel that it was your mistake for you putting off the brakes too long that made your repair more expensive because of the rotors.
 That’s just the nature of BMW and brakes.
 It’s the intrinsic cost of having such a supreme machine.
 When you have all of BMW’s torque and power, you want to make sure you have all of the braking power of fine European brakes on your side as well.

 Ready for New Brakes?
 Get Your Brake Fluid Checked Too